AdobeDocs/commerce-admin.en/help/b2b/purchase-order-flow.md

 ![Purchase order flow](./assets/purchase-order-flow.png){width="600" zoomable="yes"}

+>[!NOTE]
+>
+>Order cannot be placed if at least 1 product in the purchase order became disabled, or out of stock.

 The purchase order workflow for a company can vary in a few ways:

 - If no approval rules are set, purchase orders can be placed and the order completed directly.